rikai/OpenYourMouth/Bacon/British/FriedBacon.md

 # Fried bacon
-## Description
-The nice but unhealthy way to bacon
+## The nice but unhealthy way to bacon

 ### Ingredients